SuperBruceJia/EEG-DL/README.md

 ## Citation

-If you find our library useful, please considering citing our paper in your publications.
+If you find our library useful, please considering citing our papers in your publications.
 We provide a BibTeX entry below.

 ```bibtex